yzyTUD/FastNotingTool/README.md

-        an AutoHotkey script for retargeting ctrl-c to f1. which simplifies the work. insearting mode and switching: copy-paste mode or question insearting mode. use a spec. key val. to control multiple pre-defined modes: q- or h- or p- ... can be used todo
+        an AutoHotkey script for retargeting ctrl-c to f1. which simplifies the work. insearting mode and switching: copy-paste mode or question insearting mode. use a spec. key val. to control multiple pre-defined modes: q- or h- or p- ... can be used timing, beep when working for too lang time. --> a prob. is how to detect working state. logging, data analysis, record time used for learning. vis on web. todo
-        logging, data analysis, record time used for learning. vis on web. timing, beep when working for too lang time. --> a prob. is how to detect working. making the software more stable and robust.
+        making the software more stable and robust.

 current screenshots: